 Bisbe Llompart continues onto Carrer des Comerc, the location of big-name stores such as Mango, Intimissimi, Springfield, Benetton and Xarig for cosmetics, perfume and toiletries.

-Blink and you’ll miss Can Pere, a tiny boutique with ladies and men’s designer labels Hackett, Barbour, Michael Kors and Nudie Jeans.
+Can Pere is a must for prestigious ladies and men’s designer labels like Hackett, Barbour, Michael Kors and Nudie Jeans.

 Plaza de España